nologic/blog/_posts/2017-03-19-travel-safe.md

 It was a little confusing why the failure occurred even though the check looks to be self enforced.
 What I realized later, is that the device will actually perform it's own CRC validation before letting the script execute.
 However, the process is the same.

-Using my Mac Book Pro, I generated a check sum using the same command.
-Notice that I'm using an older version of the firmware that the one I mentioned above.
-That is because at the time of this research version 2.000.030 was the latest.
-So far, such details are not relevant to the work published in this blog.
+Using my Mac Book Pro, I generated a check sum using the same command that was found in the official update.
+Notice that I'm using an older version of the firmware than the one I mentioned above.
+This is because at the time of this research version 2.000.030 was the latest.
+So far, such details are not relevant to the work in this writeup.

 ```
 $ sed '1,3d' fw-7620-WiFiDGRJ-HooToo-633-HT-TM06-2.000.030 \